 Not all convection is driven by pumps.

 Some convection occurs naturally due to density differences created by temperature gradients.
+Understanding the difference between natural and forced convection is essential because each dominates under very different operating conditions.

 Examples include: